 Keep up to date with the city’s ever-changing dining scene thanks to our roundup of the best new restaurants in Hong Kong!

 Looking for some new dining inspiration for the month ahead?
-Whether you feel like dining-in or supporting from a distance with takeaway or delivery, have a read of our ultimate guide to new restaurants in Hong Kong, packed full of the best new eats our city has to offer.
-From Korean-inspired baos to cosy Italian comfort eats, elevated pub grub and more, here’s where we’ll be eating this April.
+Have a read of our ultimate guide to new restaurants in Hong Kong, packed full of the best new eats our city has to offer.
+From Singaporean fusion delights to European brasseries and hip hop-inspired Peel Street hangouts, here’s where we’ll be eating this June.

 Editor’s Note: Social distancing regulations are currently in place in Hong Kong, so please make sure you follow the latest government advice if choosing to dine out.